Tobacco Free Campus

 Lion Up!
 For your good Health, Southeastern is a tobacco free institution.
 Smoking and other tobacco use is prohibited indoors and outdoors on all Southeastern Campus premises.
-Visit southeastern.edu/tobaccofree or call the University Counseling Center 985-549-3894 for more information.
+Call the University Counseling Center 985-549-3894 for more information.

 Southeastern Louisiana University has become a tobacco-free campus as of August 1st, 2014.
 This decision has been prompted both by ongoing concerns for the health and wellness of the community, as well as ACT 211 that was passed the summer of 2013 asking all universities and technical colleges to increase their clean air policies for their campuses.